leodunadan/RobotaPsyche/finalProject/README.md

 #### April 24th

 I carried out research into some of the informaion that I have so far mentioned in the introduction of my paper.
 I also finished writing the introduction to my paper.
 I planned for it to be about 250 words, but as its stands, it is currently about 450 words long.

+#### April 27th

+I finished the first body paragraph.
+It analyses the plot of Westworld and gives an overview of the ethical questions adressed in the show.
+It contains 599 words which means that so far my paper is 1054 words long which is about 3 pages double spaced.